Arshand/E-Commerce-Website/README.md

-To view the Project folder select master instead of main
+To view the Project folder select master instead of main, which is located in the left side